Sunday, March 31, 2013

 Chill in the fridge for a few hours.
 Slice into bars.

-*I use stevia sweetened whey protein powder.
+*I use stevia sweetened whey protein powder but you can use a vegan protein powder.

 Remember, today is the last day for the Arbonne sea salt scrub giveaway HERE!!!